jamesdiss/wine_aurora4x/readme.md

 ```
 brew install wine winetricks
-brew cast install xquartz
 ```

-xquartx should trigger the installer.

 Clone this repo.
 Alter anything you need to in the script and make it executable before attempting to run it;